dboatengg/ecommerce-product-page/README.md

 ![](https://i.imgur.com/OUOg2oi.jpg)

 This is a Frontendmentor project for an e-commerce product page.
-The product page is designed to showcase the features and benefits of a particular product and encourage visitors to make a purchase.
-The page includes information such as product description, images, pricing, and a call-to-action button to add the product to the shopping cart.
+The product page showcases the features of a particular product and encourage visitors to make a purchase. <br>
+The page includes the following information:
+- Product description
+- Product images
+- Product pricing
+- Call-to-action button to add the product to shopping cart.

 ## Demo
 Check out the live site [here]().
 This project is still under construction.